Local audit for agent-written tests

 Matched auth, cart, promo, and checkout paths from the project spec.

-Generated SDK workflow code
+Generated evidence-backed SDK code

 Named steps and typed assertions, not free-form fetch calls.